Local sign stability and its implications for spectra of sparse random graphs and stability of ecosystems: Stability in Ecology and Model Setup

 The weights $\alpha_{ij}$ and $\alpha_{ji}$ are pairs of random variables extracted from a probability distribution $p_{\alpha}(u,l)$ that is symmetric under the exchange of its arguments, viz.,

 where $\vec{\theta}(x)=\{\vartheta( x),\vartheta(-x)\}$, $\vartheta(x)$ is the Heaviside function,

-and $p(x)$ is a probability distribution supported on $\mathbb{R}^+$; notice that we are particularly interested in models with unbounded support as their norm diverges in the infinite size limit, which is important for the findings in this paper.
-The constants $\pi^S$ and $\pi^{\rm O}$ determine the (anti)correlation between the sign of $\alpha_{ij}$ and the sign of $\alpha_{ji}$ (their absolute values are uncorrelated).
-For $\pi^{\rm O}=1$ elements opposite to the main diagonal of $\mathbf{A}$ have opposite signs, i.e., $\alpha_{ij}\alpha_{ji}<0$.
-We speak of {\it sign antisymmetric} or {\it antagonistic} interactions.
-When $\pi^{\rm O}=0$, then elements opposite to the main diagonal have the same sign, i.e., $\alpha_{ij}\alpha_{ji}>0$.
-In this case, we speak of sign-symmetric interactions.
+and $p(x)$ is a probability distribution supported on $\mathbb{R}^+$ and with finite second moment; notice that we are particularly interested in models with unbounded support as their norm diverges in the infinite size limit, which is important for the findings in this paper.
+The constants $\pi^{\rm O}$ and $\pi^S$ determine the (anti)correlation between the sign of $\alpha_{ij}$ and the sign of $\alpha_{ji}$ (their absolute values are uncorrelated).
+For $\pi^{\rm O}=1$ elements opposite to the main diagonal of $\mathbf{A}$ have opposite signs, i.e., $\alpha_{ij}\alpha_{ji}<0$, which we call {\it sign-antisymmetric} interactions.
+In this case, we speak of {\it antagonistic} model.
+When $\pi^{\rm O}=0$, then elements opposite to the main diagonal have the same sign, i.e., $\alpha_{ij}\alpha_{ji}>0$, and we speak of {\it sign-symmetric} interactions.
 The elements are positive if $\pi^{\rm S}=1$ and negative if $\pi^{\rm S}=0$, sometimes referred to as mutualistic and competitive interactions, respectively~\cite{allesina2012}.
 For intermediate values of $\pi^{\rm O}\in (0,1)$, we speak of a {\it mixture} models, as it contains a mixture of sign-antisymmetric and sign-symmetric interactions.